The Handover Period: How We Carefully Take Over Your Email

 - We review your email filters, analyzing for efficiency and set up new filters to automate the processing of email, including unsubscribing from unnecessary messages.

-- Your inbox manager will learn what emails you need to know about immediately and what doesn’t require your immediate attention.
+- Your Inbox Manager will learn what emails you need to know about immediately and what doesn’t require your immediate attention.
 The priority of all emails will be determined (low, medium, high priority) and appropriate labels applied.

 - We learn about your current calendar scheduling system and, if required, take over the communication process for all your calendar bookings (team calls, sales calls, customer calls, interviews, etc) so you don’t have to deal with the back-and-forth of confirming meetings.

 - Your inbox manager will look for patterns in the emails you receive.
-They will create a library of templates to dynamically reply to common emails (templates are not sent blindly, they are tailored to each email query).
+They will create a library of templates to dynamically reply to common emails (templates are not sent blindly; instead they are tailored to each email query).
 These will include everything from scheduling, converting leads, customer retention, general inquiries and all FAQs.

 After these steps are complete, your inbox will be clean and optimized.